dankamongmen/notcurses/README.md

 // Return the current styling for this ncplane. unsigned ncplane_styles(struct ncplane* n);

 // Set the ncplane's base cell to this cell.
-If defined, it will be rendered
+It will be used for purposes of
-// anywhere that the ncplane's gcluster is 0.
-Erasing the ncplane does not
+// rendering anywhere that the ncplane's gcluster is 0.
+Erasing the ncplane
-// reset the base cell; this function must instead be called with a zero c. int ncplane_set_base(struct ncplane* ncp, const cell* c);
+// does not reset the base cell; this function must be called with a zero 'c'. int ncplane_set_base_cell(struct ncplane* ncp, const cell* c);

+// Set the ncplane's base cell to this cell.
+It will be used for purposes of
+// rendering anywhere that the ncplane's gcluster is 0.
+Erasing the ncplane
+// does not reset the base cell; this function must be called with an empty
+// 'egc'. 'egc' must be a single extended grapheme cluster. int ncplane_set_base(struct ncplane* ncp, uint64_t channels,
+                     uint32_t attrword, const char* egc);

 // Extract the ncplane's base cell into 'c'.
 The reference is invalidated if
 // 'ncp' is destroyed.